ros2/ci/macos/README.md

 ## Preparing the Jenkins agent property list

-The agent plist was written when dosa was reimaged December 2017.
+The agent plist was written when dosa was reimaged December 2017 and updated to use the Swarm client in Feb 2018.
-It expects that the directory `$HOME/jenkins-agent` exists and that it contains the Jenkins agent program `slave.jar`.
+It expects that the directory `$HOME/jenkins-agent` exists and that it contains the Jenkins agent program `swarm-client-3.8.jar`.
 This directory will also contain the agent `stdout.log` and `stderr.log` streams from launchd.

 The file contains a few fields that must be updated for the specific CI host.